-Explore giving opportunities and our donation options below and discover which option(s) best suits your financial and philanthropic goals, or make a donation directly to a named funds and/or scholarships.
+Explore giving opportunities and our donation options below and discover which option(s) best suits your financial and philanthropic goals, or make a donation directly to our named funds and / or scholarships.

 We greatly appreciate your interest and contributions.
-All donor names will be added to our Donor Appreciation page.
+All donor names will be added to our Donor Appreciation page unless anonymity is requested.